Export replication data

 - None.
 Do not include component versions.

-Note: Inactive component versions are not exported even if you select all component versions.
+Note: Inactive component versions are not exported even if you select to include all component versions.

-Select which property sheet or process versions to export:
+Select the process or property sheet versions to export:

 - Latest.
 Include only the latest versions (default).